alan-turing-institute/defoe/docs/papers/keywords_by_year.md

-# Count number of occurrences of keywords and group by year
+# Count number of articles containing two or more keywords and group by year

 * Both keywords and words in documents are normalized, by removing all non-'a-z|A-Z' characters.
 * Query module: `defoe.papers.queries.keywords_by_year`